softwareconstruction240/softwareconstruction/chess/1-chess-game/chess-game.md

 ### ChessMove

 This class represents a possible move a chess piece could make.
 It contains the starting and ending positions.
 It also contains a field for the type of piece a pawn is being promoted to.
-This field for promotion type should be null for all moves other than when a pawn is being promoted.
+If the move would not result in a pawn being promoted, the promotion type field should be null.

 ### ChessPosition